 My first book project, Practicing Gender, tracks how gender affirming medicine is understood and utilized by providers, youth, and their families in the contemporary United States.
 In the book, I use the concepts of "prevention" and "potential" to articulate the ethical and temporal orientations which shape current approaches to gendered intervention.
 Through clinical participant observation, interviews with experts and youth, as well as analysis of clinical research on gender care, Practicing Gender describes the interrelated logics of gender, temporality, and knowledge that structure contemporary practices of gender affirming medicine.
 In 2023, Practicing Gender was awarded the Richard Saller Prize from the University of Chicago, which recognizes the most outstanding dissertation of the year across the division of social sciences.

-My research has been supported by the Robert Lemelson Foundation/Society for Psychological Anthropology, a Wenner-Gren Foundation Dissertation Fieldwork Grant, and the Center for the Study of Gender and Sexuality at the University of Chicago.
-In 2018, my paper "Changing Our Bodies and Changing Our Selves: Bodily Interventions, Youth Futures, and the Possibilities of Gender" was awarded the Kenneth Payne Prize from the Association for Queer Anthropology.
+My research has been supported by a University of Chicago Social Science/Mellon Foundation Dissertation Grant, a Wenner-Gren Foundation Dissertation Fieldwork Grant, the Robert Lemelson Foundation/Society for Psychological Anthropology, and the Center for the Study of Gender and Sexuality at the University of Chicago.